 Fermentation never stops

-Fermentation never stops.
 Refrigerating the product significantly slows the process, like an animal going into winter hibernation.
 If you left your kimchi in the fridge for a year, the flavor and texture would change.
-The kimchi would certainly be more sour, it might more or less spicy and it'd almost certainly lose some of its crunch.
-Additionally, carbon dioxide is another byproduct of fermentation and so you may notice your container top start to pop up over time.
-If this happens, simply “burp” the container lid.
+The kimchi would certainly be more sour, it might be more or less spicy and it'd almost certainly lose some of its crunch.
+Additionally, carbon dioxide is another byproduct of fermentation and so you may notice your container lid starts to pop up over time.
+If this happens, simply open the lid to “burp” the container.

 The end product is a delicious living food.
 The big difference between fermented pickles and canned and/or vinegar pickles is the bacteria.
-The canning process eradicates all bacteria to create a sterile environment.
-During fermentation, we embrace good bacteria.
-According to a USDA microbiologist, there are no documented cases of food-borne illness from fermented vegetables.
+The canning process eradicates all bacteria, even the good ones, to create a sterile environment.

 Fermented vegetables are one food that contain natural probiotics.
 Probiotics are good bacteria or microorganisms.
 Our bodies host many millions of microorganisms, collectively known as our microbiome.
 In a balanced microbiome, friendly bacteria, like lactic acid, outnumber the bad bacteria.
 These microbes have many health benefits, especially in maintaining a beneficial colony of bacteria in the gastrointestinal system.

-There is a growing body of research behind human microbiomes, the connection between consuming probiotics and our microbiomes and the connection between our microbiomes and both mental and physical health.
-What an exciting time to be alive!
+There is a growing body of research behind human microbiomes, consuming probiotics, and the connection between our microbiomes and both mental and physical health.
+What an exciting time to be alive.